-The Group has appropriate methods and techniques in place for measuring liquidity risk that include the qualitative and quantitative assessment of exposure to that risk in accordance with Ordinance on the Liquidity of Banks and Investment Firms (LiqO, SR 952.06; status as of 1 July 2023).
+The Group has appropriate methods and techniques in place for measuring liquidity risk that include the qualitative and quantitative assessment of exposure to that risk in accordance with Ordinance on the Liquidity of Banks and Investment Firms (LiqO, SR 952.06).
 The Group monitors exposure to liquidity risk regularly through precisely defined ratios, indicators and other criteria.
 The effective reporting and monitoring of liquidity risk thus allows the Group to continuously maintain the desired risk profile.